 Vinegar – My favorite vinegar for this recipe is white balsamic.
 It has nice depth of the flavor and a slight sweetness to it that goes well with fruit.
 White wine vinegar, red wine vinegar or even apple cider vinegar are other good options.

-Just note that these vinegars all have different levels of tartness and might require a slight tweak to the amount of balancing ingredients, which is described in the recipe card below.
+Just note that these vinegars all have different levels of tartness and might require a slight tweak to the amount of other ingredients.
+The adjustments are described in the recipe card below.

 A sweet ingredient helps to balance the sour vinegar and bitter olive oil.
 It will also enhance the fruitiness and sweetness of the raspberries.